 Repeat this process again in a few days.
 Then you can move on to spraying and drenching once a week for a few months.
 Yes, I know, it's a lot, but well worth it, I promise!
 Our tonics work their magic over time not only by battling the actual insects, but by boosting your plant's own natural immune system.
 For more on that, head to our 'What's Saponin' blog post here

 Remember to coat all the surfaces of your plant including the topsoil as thrips spend some of their life there too.
 After a month (or two depending on the infestation), you will be thrip free for good!
 However, I cannot stress this enough, you must be vigilant!
-Every time you water, weekly-ish, check the leaves.
+Every time you water check the leaves.
 Even a few months later.
 It’s good plant parent practice to check the leaves of all your plant friends to make sure everyone is healthy and pest free.
-SHOP OUR EXCLUSIVE HOUSEPLANT CARE KIT

 Karina & the Sacred Elements Team